-You have a variety of loan options
+You have a variety of loan options.
+Here are a few:

 You’ll need a 580+ credit score, 3.5% down payment, 43 percent debt-to-income ratio, stable income and employment, and proof that you’ll live in the home as your primary residence.
 This loan is great for first-time borrowers or borrowers with less than perfect credit.
 (See our list of the Best FHA Mortgage Lenders)